rayhog/aviator-jekyll-template/_documentation/overview.md

   <br>

   The following query example is an API GET request that uses the Technopedia query language (TQL). <br>
-  TQL uses `MATCH` to select nodes, attributes, and relationships in the Technopedia graph, which is like a `SELECT` statement in SQL.
+  TQL uses `MATCH` to select nodes, attributes, and relationships in the Technopedia graph, which is like a `SELECT` statement in SQL. <br>
   The query selects the software product node and then returns software product names. <br>

   `GET:` `https://v6.technopedia.com/tql?=MATCH (n:SOFTWARE_PRODUCT) RETURN n.product` <br>